- County Courts

-The mission of the Jackson County Adult Treatment Court is to eliminate drug and alcohol use by the participants in an effort to restore their self worth and productivity.
+The mission of the Jackson County Adult Treatment Court (JCATC) is to eliminate drug and alcohol use by the participants in an effort to restore their self-worth and productivity.
 Recovery from the disease of alcohol and drug dependence is a difficult process that requires commitment, honesty, openness and willingness.

-Involvement in the Treatment Court is very different for the defendant than being sentenced to a term of probation.
+Involvement in the Adult Treatment Court is very different for the defendant than being sentenced to a term of probation.
 This program is for those individuals who are ready to be actively involved in making life changes, which will sustain abstinence and foster their growth and development in all areas.
-The Treatment Court Team consists of a circuit court judge, case manager(s), recovery coach, treatment providers, probation agent(s) and law enforcement representative(s).
+The Treatment Court Team consists of a Circuit Court Judge, Court Coordinator, Case Manager(s), Recovery Coach, Treatment Providers, Law Enforcement and Probation Agents.
 A member of the Prosecutor’s Office and a Defense Attorney are also part of the Team, which jointly makes decisions in regards to the Court’s response to the participant’s progress.

-All Treatment Court participants will be involved in a comprehensive and integrated program of substance abuse disorder treatment and rehabilitation services, to be supervised by the Treatment Court judge.
-The program requires a minimum participation of 12 months (four phases) before program completion/graduation.
+All Treatment Court participants will be involved in a comprehensive and integrated program of substance use disorder treatment and rehabilitation services, to be supervised by the Treatment Court Judge.
+The program requires a minimum participation of 12- months, four phases, before applying for program completion/graduation.
 A person can also serve more time in these phases if he or she does not comply with program requirements.